 Join the village/parish email list.
 Regular e-mails are sent around by Caryl Joyce.
 Please give Caryl your e-mail address if you wish to receive these. email@example.com

 Lamyatt village oil buying group – Anthony Ffooks continues to look after this group and a village e-mail goes round to remind all who want to be in on an order.
-The latest e-mail was on 4th May 2018 with all orders to be with Anthony before he places the order on the 11th – Please contact Anthony by telephone on 812994 or email on email@example.com
+Orders are placed approximately every Quarter- Please contact Anthony by telephone on 812994 or email on firstname.lastname@example.org

 Spark – have been providing practical support to the voluntary sector in Somerset for many years.
 Their aim is to inspire strong and sustainable communities through voluntary and community action.
 Spark website